-Investment properties of HK\$3,128,913,894 (2020: HK\$3,050,717,703) are stated at fair value based on the valuations performed by an independent qualified professional valuer.
-In determining the fair values, the valuer has based on a method of valuation which involves certain estimates of market condition.
-In relying on the valuation report, the directors of the Company have exercised their judgement and are satisfied that the assumptions used in the valuation are reflective of the current market conditions.
+Investment properties of HK\$2,843,852,361 (2022: HK\$2,881,270,903) are stated at fair value based on the valuations performed by independent qualified professional valuer.
+In determining the fair values, the valuer have based on a method of valuation which involves certain estimates of market condition.
+In relying on the valuation report, the directors of the Company have exercised their judgements and are satisfied that the assumptions used in the valuation are reflective of the current market conditions.
 Changes to these assumptions would result in changes in the fair values of the Group's investment properties and the corresponding adjustments to the amount of gain or loss reported in the consolidated statement of profit or loss and other comprehensive income.

-5. FINANCE COSTS
+5. Finance costs